abitha-data/Project_1/README.md

  pip install psycopg2

 ### Streamlit:
 Streamlit is an open-source Python library designed to create and share custom web applications for data science and machine learning projects with minimal effort.
 Its simplicity and focus on rapid prototyping make it a popular choice among data scientists and developers who need to quickly visualize and interact with data.
 Also you can download the data as csv file from the web application.
-To install this package
+To install this package:

            pip install streamlit

 Plotly & Altair – for charts and visualizations